Skip To Main Content

 Who can attend STEDY?

-High School Sophomore, Junior, and Senior students in Yuma County under the age of 22, who have not graduated from High School or received their GED.
+High School Sophomores, Juniors, and Seniors in Yuma County under the age of 22, who have not graduated from High School or received their GED.

 What is career and technical education (CTE)?